Cobalt vs. Tungsten Rings

-Recently, a new metal has joined the alternative metals in vying for wedding fingers of the many soon-to-be-weds: cobalt.
+Recently, a new metal has joined the alternative metals in vying for wedding fingers of the many soon-to-be-weds: cobalt jewelry.
 And while cobalt wedding bands or cobalt chrome rings are very similar to their alternative metal brothers, and more specifically tungsten carbide rings, many people are wondering the differences between cobalt rings vs. tungsten rings.

 Quick Specs: Cobalt vs. Tungsten

 MATTINO - Tungsten Ring DUBLIN - Cobalt Chrome Ring